Adorant from the Geißenklösterle cave: Significance

-The object (or 'plate') is an exceptional artwork, demonstrating a highly developed aesthetic ability within early Upper Palaeolithic, Aurignacian culture.
+The object (or 'plate') is an exceptional artwork, demonstrating a highly developed aesthetic ability within the Aurignacian culture of the early Upper Palaeolithic.

 It is one of several figurative works of art of the Upper Palaeolithic discovered in the cave.

-Description and Interpretation
+Description and interpretation

 The engraved mammoth tusk is a well-preserved, rectangular piece: 38 mm tall, 14 mm wide, and 4.5 mm thick.

 Traces of manganese and ochre can be found on it by microscope analysis.
 The mineral ochre was often used during Palaeolithic rituals.

 Front Face (Side A)

 The front face has a human figure (anthropoid) of uncertain sex in relief, with raised arms and outstretched legs, but no hands.

 The posture is usually interpreted as an expression of worship, which is why in German the figure is called an 'adorant', a word meaning 'worshipper'.

 It has been claimed that a belt and sword can be seen, although these are probably natural features of the ivory.